Classroom Curriculum.

 Software used: Adobe Illustrator

-An infographic is a visual representation of information or data.
-Students designed an infographic on a topic of their choice that shows an understanding of layout, composition and grouping in Photoshop.
+Learning Objective: Students will design an infographic on a topic of their choice that demonstrates an understanding of layout, composition, and grouping using Illustrator.

 Grade 6